SparshChadha/multi-agent-system/README.md

     * **PDFAgent**: Processes text extracted from PDF documents.
 It determines if the PDF is an INVOICE or a POLICY document, extracts relevant fields (e.g., invoice details, policy terms), and sets flags (e.g., HIGH_VALUE_INVOICE, COMPLIANCE_RISK).
 The PDFAgent dynamically uses the current date for some evaluations (e.g., PAST_DUE_INVOICE).
 4.  **ActionRouter**: Receives the output from the specialized agent.
 Based on the agent's name and its structured output, this component determines and logs a final business action to be taken (e.g., post to an alert system, forward to a team, log and close).

 All significant steps and data points during an orchestration run are logged to the console and, if Redis is configured and available, to a Redis-based memory store for later inspection.
+The Streamlit UI fetches these logs directly from Redis.

 The visual representation of this architecture is:
 ![Graph Architecture](graph_architecture.png)